boscojwho/BoscoHo/blog/2024-04-23-nav-split-view-3-columns.md

+---
+author: Bosco Ho
+date: 2024-04-23
+title: Navigation Split View - 3 Columns for Non-List Views
+description: How to setup a three-column layout in SwiftUI where content is a non-List view.
+image: /
+---

 # Navigation Split View - 3 Columns

 For some reason, using split view’s three column API doesn’t work as expected on iPhone (compact size) when using non-List views.
 There is a workaround.
 [2024.04]